ThePythonGuy3/CustomJsonLib/README.md

   2. **Add the library Jar file into your project as a Java dependency:**

-  This is a necessary step before you can compile your Mod, since the library Jar contains the methods (functions) used to access custom JSON tags.\
+  This is a necessary step before you can compile your mod, since the library Jar contains the methods (functions) used to access custom JSON tags.\
   To get the library file, either download the latest release of `CustomJsonLib.jar` (NOT `CustomJsonLibDesktop.jar`) from Releases, or compile your own (See [Building](#building) below).

-  Copy the file into a directory called `lib/` you must create on your Mod's root directory:
+  Copy the file into a directory called `lib/` you must create on your mod's root directory:
   ```
   - YourAwesomeMod/
     - src/